 The Sustainable Development Goals (SDGs) provide a powerful framework for investors looking to achieve impactful, long-term investment results.
 By investing in our Community Investment Note® or co-lending alongside us in a syndicated facility or small business recovery fund, investors and co-lenders gain access to our portfolio organizations working in a variety of impact sectors.

 Our impact continues even after our portfolio partners repay their loans.
 While these organizations may no longer be in our portfolio, we are always looking for ways to continue to support them, and for now we celebrate their successes and the insights we have gleaned through years (or often decades) of working with them.

-Data updated as of Q2 2022.
+Data updated as of date above.
 Country exposure by dollar amount is highest in the dark blue shades and lowest in the light blue shades.
 Country exposure shows where the end borrower operates.
 All figures are net of guarantees.